ahtrahddis/MyEnglishGreekDict/README.md

 **Notes:**

 - This file has been tested with only Paperwhite 3 and 5 devices and the latest available firmware.
-- I suggest you to add [freeeneldict](https://freeeneldict.wordpress.com/) too and use it along with this one.
+- I suggest you to add [freeeneldict](https://freeeneldict.wordpress.com/) too and use it along with this one!